MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/back-up-sharepoint.md

 -   Recover to the original location

 -   Recover to an alternate location.
-You can't perform a full farm recovery to a new location.
+Remember, you can't perform a full farm recovery to a new location.

 -   Copy the data to a network folder

 -   Copy the data to tape

-To recover a farm:
+Remember, to recover a farm:

 -   If you protected a SharePoint server as a SQL Server database, you can recover SharePoint data by selecting the SQL Server database in the Recovery Wizard.